Data Compression with Stochastic Codes

 \subsubsection{Case Study: Implicit Neural Representations (INRs)}

 The motivation for INRs is simple: virtually all data can be thought of as a function mapping some coordinates to signal values.
-For example, colour images map $(x, y)$ pixel coordinates to $(r, g, b)$ triplets.
+For example, we may conceive of colour images as functions taking $(x, y)$ pixel coordinates to $(r, g, b)$ colour intensity triplets.
 An INR approximates this function using a small neural network $g(x, y \mid \theta)$, effectively ``memorising'' the data coordinate-by-coordinate.

-This gives rise to a powerful idea for data compression: fit an INR to data $X$, then encode the model parameters $\theta$.
-Here, however, quantisation runs into trouble: we cannot easily run gradient descent on quantised parameters.
-This is where relative entropy coding comes in.
-Instead of learning deterministic parameters, we learn a parametric distribution $P_{\theta \mid X}(\rho)$, typically Gaussian: $\theta \sim \Normal(\mu, \Sigma)$ with $\rho = (\mu, \Sigma)$.
-This allows us to use \Cref{eq:source_coding_rate_distortion_objective} as the learning objective, optimised via gradient descent and the reparameterisation trick!
+INRs give rise to a compelling approach to data compression: first fit a model to data $X$, then encode the model parameters $\theta$.
+Direct quantisation, however, poses a challenge, since running gradient descent on quantised parameters is not straightforward.
+This motivates the use of relative entropy coding.
+Rather than learning deterministic parameters, we learn a parametric posterior distribution $P_{\theta \mid X}$.
+For example, the typical choice is the humble Gaussian: $P_{\theta \mid X} = \Normal(\mu, \Sigma)$.
+We use \Cref{eq:source_coding_rate_distortion_objective} as the loss function to learn the distribution parameters, such as $\mu$ and $\Sigma$ in the Gaussian case, via gradient descent and the reparameterisation trick.
 Finally, we encode a sample from $P_{\theta \mid X}$ using relative entropy coding \cite{guo2023compression}.

-This is a fairly unusual form of transform coding: the transformed representation of $X$ is a sample from the neural network weight distribution, which we learn with gradient descent and encode using relative entropy coding!
+Note that Bayesian INRs are an unusual form of transform coding: the representation of $X$ is a draw $\theta$ from the neural network weight distribution, which we learn with gradient descent and encode using relative entropy coding!